-- 8.1 Under the Public Contracts Regulations 2006 (which gives effect to EU law in the UK), a company is automatically and perpetually debarred from competing for public contracts where it is convicted of a corruption offence or "the offence of bribery". - 8.2 Organisations that are convicted of "failing to prevent bribery" are not automatically barred from participating in tenders for public contracts. - 8.3 The Board has the discretion to exclude organisations convicted of this offence.
+- 10.1 Under the Public Contracts Regulations (which gives effect to EU law in the UK), a company is automatically and perpetually debarred from competing for public contracts where it has been convicted of a corruption offence or "the offence of bribery". - 10.2 Organisations that are convicted of "failing to prevent bribery" are not automatically barred from participating in tenders for public contracts. - 10.3 The Board has the discretion to exclude organisations convicted of this offence.